boyahou/boyahou.github.io/_pages/about.md

   - **B. Hou**, A.Reddy Ramapuram Matavalam, S.Bose, U.Vaidya, "Propagating Uncertainty Through System Dynamics in Reproducing Kernel Hilbert Space ", Physica D: Nonlinear Phenomena.
 Special issue: Topics at the Interface of Machine Learning and Dynamical Systems, 2024. [download](https://doi.org/10.1016/j.physd.2024.134168)

     Also presented as a poster paper at the American Control Conference (ACC) 2023.

+  - **B. Hou**, S. Bose and U. Vaidya, “Sparse Learning of Kernel Transfer Operators”, in Proceedings of the Asilomar Conference on Signals, Systems, and Computers, 2021. [download](https://ieeexplore.ieee.org/abstract/document/9723412)

   - A.Reddy Ramapuram Matavalam, **B. Hou**, H.Choi, S.Bose, U.Vaidya, “Data-Driven Transient Stability Analysis Using the Koopman Operator”, under submission at the International Journal of Electrical Power and Energy Systems. [download](../assets/IJEPES.pdf)

-  - **B. Hou**, S. Bose and U. Vaidya, “Sparse Learning of Kernel Transfer Operators”, in Proceedings of the Asilomar Conference on Signals, Systems, and Computers, 2021. [download](https://ieeexplore.ieee.org/abstract/document/9723412)
+  - **B. Hou**, S. Sanjari, A. Koppel, S. Bose, "Compressed Online Learning of Conditional Mean Embedding".
+Under submission at COLT 24

 - ## Preparing Electrified Transportation:
    Electrification can help to reduce the carbon footprint of aviation.
 The transition away from the jet fuel-powered airplane towards battery-powered electrified aircraft will impose extra charging requirements on airports.
 In order to handle the impending electrification of commercial aviation, I study the interdependency of transportation (airlines) and the energy infrastructure at airports.